Syaw0/blog/_posts/2022-03-18-lanes-in-react.md

 }
 ```

-It looks like a reset for some global variables, ther are 4 of them about lanes
+We can see in `prepareFreshStack()`, just some variables are reset.
+There are quite a few of them about lanes.

 1. workInProgressRootRenderLanes
 2. subtreeRenderLanes